jenningsjin/extend-sample-api/readme.md

-Implmenting the a wrapper around the [Extend Api](https://developer.paywithextend.com).
+Implmentinga wrapper around the [Extend Api](https://developer.paywithextend.com) for some basic functionalities of the API.

 Main Application runs from `Program.cs`.
 The intended interface is defined by the `Session` class in `Session.cs` Internals and Restful API calls are grouped by functionality and 'tucked away' in `ExtendInternal/`.